mshumayl/shumayldotcom/content/about.md

 Hi!
 I'm Shumayl.
 I'm a cloud engineer at Deloitte, working with the global AWS platform team.
 Previously, I was a systems engineer with the Digital Transformation team at HP Inc.

-My current passions revolve around infrastructure-as-code, microservices, and cloud automation.
+My current interests revolve around infrastructure-as-code, microservices, and cloud automation.
 I also enjoy exploring and writing about technology and software in general.

 I am a proud alumnus of Universiti Teknologi PETRONAS, where I obtained a degree in physics.